mistivia/ezlive/README.md

 EZLive is a minimal self-hosted livestream solution built on top of S3-compatible object storage.

-It runs a local RTMP server, receive live video, turns it into HLS segments (.m3u8 + .ts) and serves them as static files through any S3-compatible object storage.
+It runs a local SRT server, receive live video, turns it into HLS segments (.m3u8 + .ts) and serves them as static files through any S3-compatible object storage.
 No dedicated streaming server is required — everything runs serverlessly.
 Then you can easily setup a HTML5 HLS player to watch the stream.

 # Build